assetgrid/website/src/pages/reference/import/csv.md

 {1}, {2}, {3}&hellip; will output the values of capture groups.

+Another example is that if you want to add a prefix to a value, you can set the pattern to "prefix-{0}".

 ### All my transactions are positive - what happened?

-Some banks export one column with the account exported, a column for source and destination and finally a column for the amount that is positive or negative depending on whether the exported account is the source or destination.
+Some banks export one column with the account exported, a column for source, a column for destination and finally a column for the amount that is positive or negative depending on whether the exported account is the source or destination.
 This creates a problem as Assetgrid will invert a transaction with a negative amount.
-This can be solved by making all transactions positive using the following regex: "[\\d,.]+" which will select everything expect the negative sign.
+This can be solved by making all transactions positive using the following regex: "[\\d,.]+" which will select everything except the negative sign.

 Example:
 |Exported account   |Source     |Destination    |Amount |